Samuel-Ricardo/CapybaraMQ/README.md

 # CapybaraMQ
-Message Broker and Event Handler like RabbitMQ, but it's Capybara! :D
+Message Broker and Event Handler made in GO, like RabbitMQ, but it's Capybara! :D